 - Double layer 12.5mm Gyproc FireLine each side of Gypframe 48 S 50 studs provides 120 minutes

 As you can see by varying the type of board and number of layers any of the commonly encountered fire resistance durations can be met.
-Partition fire testing is carried out in accordance with BS476: Part 22: 1987 and various factors will contribute to the overall fire resistance performance of a partition system in this test, such as:
+Partition fire testing is carried out in accordance with BS476: Part 22: 1987 or BS EN1364-1:1999 and various factors will contribute to the overall fire resistance performance of a partition system in this test, such as:

 - Partition height